saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

 When calling it like this, Salt will use a local copy in `/srv/salt/templates` if it finds the file there.
 If there is no local copy, Salt will attempt to fetch the latest template from gitfs.

+An advantage of using this tool is that you can use it to render your Jinja with access to all of the things SaltStack has to offer.
+This means that you can render templates that contain grains, pillar data, execution modules, etc.

 Some basics